saylesss88/nix-book/src/installation/enc/enc_install.md

 Setup with Encrypted Impermanence and Unencrypted Setup with Unencrypted Impermanence.

+## What does LUKS Encryption Protect?

+It's important to understand what disk encryption protects and what it doesn't protect so you don't have any misconceptions about how safe your data is.

+**What LUKS Protects**:

+- Data Confidentiality at Rest: LUKS encrypts entire block devices (such as disk partitions or whole drives), ensuring that all data stored on the encrypted device is unreadable without the correct decryption key or passphrase.
+This protects sensitive information from unauthorized access if the device is lost, stolen, or physically accessed by an attacker.

+- Physical Security: If someone gains physical possession of your device (for example, by stealing your laptop or removing a hard drive), LUKS ensures the data remains inaccessible and appears as random, meaningless bytes without the correct credentials.

+- Protection Against Offline Attacks: LUKS defends against attackers who attempt to bypass the operating system by booting from another device or removing the drive and mounting it elsewhere.
+Without the decryption key, the data remains protected.

+**What LUKS Does Not Protect**:

+- Data in Use: Once the system is booted and the encrypted device is unlocked, the data becomes accessible to the operating system and any user or process with the necessary permissions.
+LUKS does not protect against attacks on a running system, such as malware, remote exploits, or unauthorized users with access to an unlocked session.

+- File-Level Access Control: LUKS encrypts entire partitions or disks, not individual files or directories.
+It does not provide granular file-level encryption or access control within the operating system.

+- Network Attacks: LUKS only protects data stored on disk.
+It does not encrypt data transmitted over networks or protect against network-based attacks.

+- Bootloader and EFI Partitions: The initial bootloader or EFI system partition cannot be encrypted with LUKS, so some parts of the boot process may remain exposed unless additional measures are taken. (i.e., Secure Boot, additional passwords, TPM2)

+To Sum it Up: LUKS encryption protects the confidentiality of all data stored on an encrypted block device by making it unreadable without the correct passphrase or key.
+This ensures that, if your device is lost or stolen, your data remains secure and inaccessible to unauthorized users.
+However, LUKS does not protect data once the system is unlocked and running, nor does it provide file-level encryption or protect against malware and network attacks.
+For comprehensive security, LUKS should be combined with strong access controls and other security best practices.

+## The Install

 1. Get the
    [Nixos Minimal ISO](https://channels.nixos.org/nixos-25.05/latest-nixos-minimal-x86_64-linux.iso)
    Get it on a usb stick, I use Ventoy with Ventoy2Disk.sh.
 The following is the